Entertainment News | It is My Dream to Make ‘Mahabharat', Want to Make More Children-related Content: Aamir Khan | LatestLY

 “We need more cinema halls.
 In China, there are more than a lakh cinema halls.
 We've 10,000 cinema halls, we should have cinema halls that will cater to a wide audience,” the superstar said.

-Khan also spoke about the box office failure of his son Junaid's recent film "Loveyatri", admitting that it left him disheartened.
+Khan also spoke about the box office failure of his son Junaid's recent film "Loveyapa", admitting that it left him disheartened.

 "I feel the film is good and Junaid also did a good job in it.
 As a father, I was ten times more stressed for my son's film.
 Two weeks before the release of the film, I was wondering, ‘Why I'm so stressed out about the film?
 It is not my film, neither I've acted or produced or directed it.'
 But still I was anxious,” he said.